Skip to main content

 Whiteout Annotations

-When toggling on the Whiteout Annotations function, any annotation boxes you have made for your balloons will be whited out.
+When toggling on the Whiteout function, any annotation boxes you have made for your balloons will be whited out.
 So, for those tightly-packed drawings, this tool will prevent ballooning information multiple times and prevent missing characteristics in general.

 Before: